jekyll/jekyll/site/_docs/windows.md

 ## Installation

-Julian Thilo has written up instructions to get [Jekyll running on Windows][windows-installation] and it seems to work for most people.
+A quick way to install Jekyll it to follow the [installation instructions by David Burela](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/):

+ 1. Install a package manager for Windows called [Chocolatey](https://chocolatey.org/install)
+ 2. Install Ruby via Chocolatey: `choco install ruby -y`
+ 3. Reopen a command prompt and install Jekyll: `gem install jekyll`

+For a more conventional way of installing Jekyll you can follow the [installation instruction by Julian Thilo][windows-installation].
 The instructions were written for Ruby 2.0.0, but should work for later versions [prior to 2.2][hitimes-issue].

-Alternatively David Burela has written instructions on [how to install Jekyll via Chocolatey with 3 command prompt entries](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/).

 ## Encoding